 How to disarm.
 Again write events down to keep your reality in check, gather evidence, of triangulation, is used, try asking the other person about it in front of the narcissist.

 How to notice, after an emotional outburst, when you are at your weakest, they will not support you, so it’s hard for you to make logical choices.
-Then they will ask you to do something for them, or give them something as your more likely to agree as you feel you’re to blame, they will then play nice, lift you back up, to reinforce and control your mind it was all your fault, they gain control of your mind and slowly break down your boundaries.
+Then they will ask you to do something for them, or give them something as your more likely to agree as you feel guilty and that you’re to blame, they will then play nice, lift you back up, to reinforce and control your mind it was all your fault, they gain control of your mind and slowly break down your boundaries.

 How to disarm.
 Write down what they do to trigger an emotional reaction if you react to them write down what they ask for next.
 Learn to not react to them, learn to see what insecurities they used again, then work on finding ways to heal those insecurities so they can no longer trigger them, taking back control of your thoughts and your mind.